dcunited001/dcunited001.github.io/_drafts/information-warfare.md

                   - i don't give a shit about what they do to me or what they say about me, because that poison-pen information is already out there.

+### Social Media Countertactics

+### Circumventing Shadowbanning

 - filtered content w/ 'shadowlisted' domain names or URLS in FB comments *may* be circumvented for content with 'shadowbanned' URLS by posting a facebook comment w/o it, waiting about (5 - 30) seconds and then editing the link in
   - this takes advantage of the immutability of stream processing data. at least, the content should initially proceed through the pipeline without being tanked for containing a 'shadowlisted' domain name.
   - post facto, the newsfeed algorithms *may* then take these URL's & etc into account, but a second event (the comment edit) now has to complicate the stream processing

-### Social Media Countertactics
+- in large applications with mobile web access, these can be completely separate web application containers (e.g. m.facebook.com)
+  - because of this, the networking pathway the m.facebook.com application container uses to communicate with newsfeed stream processing algorithm entry points *could* be different in some cases
+  - logging into mobile web application servers could deliver a completely different *quality* of experience for users
+    - in any case, the networking/devops architecture of these major web applications have serious design constraints.
+    - understanding their architecture can allow you to discover when your newsfeed ranking is being tanked

 #### To Identify Harassment